 The Center works towards its goals by supporting the following activities in which collaborators can be involved: collaborative research projects; small grants; fellowships; internships; mini-courses; workshops; conferences; a program for undergraduates to gain research experience; and a research and demonstration area on the grounds of The Morton Arboretum to engage the public.
 By creating a nucleus of experts who regularly work together, exchange ideas, and use their collective achievements and strengths to increase research, training, and funding opportunities for tree science, the Center for Tree Science energizes tree science and serves as a primary source for expertise on trees.

-Read the sections below or download the complete Center for Tree Science Strategy.
+Read the sections below or download the complete Center for Tree Science Strategy (PDF)

 Trees and forests in urban areas and in the wild provide essential benefits to society and the environment but face increasing challenges that put them at risk.